soulwing/pinject/README.md

 Unfortunately, because your converter will be participating in the processes that support bean creation and dependency injection, your converter cannot be designed to use the facilities of CDI in its own implementation.

+#### `Optional` Resolvers and Converters.

+The SPI provides the `Optional` interface which can be implemented by resolver and converter extensions that depend on libraries or other resources which may not always be available in the runtime environment.
+A resolver or converter that implements this interface is given an opportunity to inspect the runtime environment to determine whether it can be used successfully.

+Before initializing an `Optional` resolver or converter, Pinject invokes the `isAvailable` method to allow your extension to check whether its runtime dependencies can be satisified.
+If and only if your extension returns `true`, it is subsequently initialized and used by Pinject to resolve or convert property values.

 Theory of Operation